 Do you require a trial stay or evaluation?

 We love new members here at Creature Comforts and do not require a trial period or test to board them at our facility.
 We cater to many personalities, even taking "problem" children as we can accommodate private activities.
 Any group of dogs taken out for an activity is small and extensively thought out so each dog has a good experience.
 Usually we take out two staff members on any dog's first play time so we can carefully evaluate what group they belong in.
-If you are unsure how your dog would do at our facility, we offer a select amount of day boarding as an option.
-That helps to see if your dog qualifies for the small dog room or a giant dog rate as a trial stay is required for those, and can help us determine where they are most comfortable.
+If you are unsure how your dog would do at our facility, you may consider having them stay for just a quick night or two to see how they do before a longer stay.
+This helps to see if your dog qualifies for the small dog room or a giant dog rate as a trial stay is required for those, and can help us determine where they are most comfortable.
 We require a brief information sheet about your pets to be filled out and that is discussed thoroughly when they get dropped off.
 The more honest and open you are about your dog's personality, the better we can serve you and your pooch!

 What vaccines does my dog or cat need?